top of page

 Built-in 1902

-In 2024 the wooden extension was demolished which appeared to have significant wood rot.
+In 2024, the wooden extension was demolished due to significant wood rot.

 Keep updated via email free regarding website development and other news